mxcezl/Write-Ups/How to install Google reCAPTCHA on Elementor Pro for WordPress/ReCAPTCHA_in_Elementor_Pro.md

 Go to that address : [reCAPTCHA Create Account](https://www.google.com/recaptcha/admin/create) and connect to your Gmail account.

-Then you'll end up with that page for registring a website :
+Then you'll end up with that page for registering a website :

 |![page for creating a recaptcha account step 1 of 2](imgs/recaptcha_create_account_1.jpg)|
 |:--:|